Dre Campbell Farm

 4. Water Your Plants

 Maintain your garden by giving your plants the water they need.
-For some crops, it is best if you hand-water them.
+It is best to hand-water some crops.

-Also, if it’s not absolutely necessary, putting in a sprinkler can waste water and support weed growth.
+If it’s not necessary, putting in a sprinkler can waste water and support weed growth.

 5. Watch Out for Pests and Plant Diseases

 No matter where you live or what you grow, your garden is susceptible to pests that can harm or destroy your crops.
-Therefore, it is important to spend time inspecting your garden for bugs and other pests.
+Therefore, it is essential to inspect your garden for bugs and other pests.

-Identifying the pest correctly is also important.
-There are many friendly creatures that can help your garden.
-These include earthworms, ladybugs, lacewings, and more.
+Identifying the pest is also important.
+Many friendly creatures, including earthworms, ladybugs, lacewings, and more, can help your garden.

-This is why you must identify the insects that are lurking around.
+Therefore, you must properly identify the insects that are lurking around.
 They might not be pests after all.

-To deal with harmful insects, though, there are many organic solutions to get rid of bad insects and related pests.
+There are many organic solutions to eliminate destructive insects and related pests.

-Plant diseases are also other issues to watch out for.
-It’s important that you properly identify and treat plant diseases organically.
+Plant diseases are also issues to watch out for.
+It’s vital that you correctly identify and treat plant diseases organically.

 6. Attract Beneficial Insects

-As mentioned earlier, some insects provide benefits to your garden.
-Pollinators such as bees and wasps transport pollen from one plant to another.
+Some insects are good for your garden.
+Bees and wasps are pollinators that move pollen from one plant to another.

-Moreover, other insects, like ladybugs, hunt down destructive insects.
+Moreover, other insects, like ladybugs, hunt down many destructive insects.

 Planting certain flowering plants can help attract beneficial insects to your garden.